plataformasindigenas/boeenomoto/README.md

 ## Available Platforms

 - **Dictionary**: Words and expressions in the Bororo language with Portuguese translations
+- **Encyclopedia**: Entries about culture, rituals, social organization, and traditional knowledge of the Bororo people
 - **Fauna**: Animal names in the Bororo language with traditional classification

 ## Local Development